In the Press

 "Geometry and Topology of Fluid Flows" programme

 Press release on the INIMS intensive research programme Geometry and Topology of Fluid Flows, 2001.

-In the year 2000, the UNESCO the Year of Mathematics, a 4-month intensive research programme on "Geometry and Topology of Fluid Flows" was co-organized by myself in collaboration with Hassan Aref, Tutsomu Kambe and Richard Pelz.
-The programme was held at the Isaac Newton Institute for Mathematical Sciences in Cambridge (UK) and it hosted several major events, including a NATO Advanced Study Institute pedagogical workshop, a satellite workshop on singularities at MIR@W (Warwick U.) and a Royal Society Discussion Meeting in London, plus daily seminars and thematic workshops.
-Themes ranged from issues in topological dynamics, geometric mechanics and dynamical systems theory to knot theory and singularities in fluid flows.
+In the year 2000, UNESCO Year of Mathematics, a 4-month intensive research programme on "Geometry and Topology of Fluid Flows" was co-organized by myself in collaboration with Hassan Aref, Tutsomu Kambe and Richard Pelz.
+The programme was held at the Isaac Newton Institute for Mathematical Sciences in Cambridge (UK) and it hosted several major events, including a NATO Advanced Study Institute pedagogical workshop, a satellite workshop on singularities at MIR@W (Warwick U.), and a Royal Society Discussion Meeting in London.
+Themes ranged from issues on topological dynamics, geometric mechanics and dynamical systems theory, to knot theory and singularities in fluid flows.

 Topological ideas and fluid mechanics

 Physics Today cover dedicated to the article "Topological ideas and fluid mechanics", published in this journal in 1996.
 A Japanese translation of this article appears in the sister journal Parity a year later.

 In 1996 the American journal Physics Today published the paper "Topological ideas and fluid mechanics", written in collaboration with Mitch Berger.
 The article featured prominently on the journal cover and quickly became one of my most cited scientific articles of this journal.
 The paper was translated into Japanese and appeared in the Japanese sister journal Parity, cover included!